Leticia Gómez-Tagle

 Leticia Gómez-Tagle (born in Mexico City) is a Mexican pianist and piano teacher.
-She has been teaching at the University Panamericana in the Music Faculty since 2023.
+She has been teaching as a member of the Music Faculty at the University Panamericana since 2023.

 Biography

-Leticia Gómez-Tagle received her first academic training in Mexico, where her professors were mainly Manuel Delaflor for piano and Angel Esteva Loyola for music theory.
+Leticia Gómez-Tagle received her first academic training in Mexico, where her professors were mainly Manuel Delaflor (piano) and Angel Esteva Loyola (music theory).

-Gómez-Tagle received her first training in Mexico, studying piano with Manuel Delaflor and music theory with Ángel Esteva Loyola.
 She won prizes in youth piano competitions sponsored by Mexican Radio, Televisa, and the University of Puebla.

 After winning first prize at the Sala Chopin National Competition, she was awarded a scholarship jointly by the Austrian Federal Ministry and the Fomento Musical de Sala Chopin to study at the University of Music and Performing Arts Vienna.
-She studied piano with Michael Krist, completing concert performance and instrumental pedagogy studies with distinction.
-She also received guidance from Carlos Rivera in Vienna and participated in masterclasses with Orlando Otey, Jörg Demus, Paul Badura-Skoda, and György Sándor.
+There, she studied piano with Michael Krist, completing concert performance and instrumental pedagogy studies with distinction.
+She also received guidance from Carlos Rivera in Vienna and participated in masterclasses with Orlando Otey, Jörg Demus, Paul Badura-Skoda and György Sándor.

-She has won several prizes at youth piano competitions in Mexico, including the University of Puebla, and was awarded 1st prize at the Fomento Musical Sala Chopin, through which she received a scholarship from the Austrian governmental ministry and was thus able to take up studies in piano concert performance and instrumental pedagogy with Prof. Michael Krist at the Vienna Academy of Music.

-She also received further musical impulses in Vienna from Prof. Carlos Rivera and in master classes with Paul Badura-Skoda, Jörg Demus, György Sándor and Orlando Otey.

 Since her participation at the International Chopin Piano Competition in Warsaw in 1990, she has performed regularly at various music festivals in Mexico and Europe.

-As a soloist, she has performed with numerous orchestras at home and abroad, including the Orquesta Filarmónica de México, Orquesta Sinfónica del IPN (Mexico), Orquesta Filarmónica de Querétaro, Symphonic Orchestra of the Music School Linz, and the Chamber Orchestra with members of the Bruckner Orchestra Linz under the direction of conductors such as Ingo Ingensand, Jesús Medina, Benjamín Juárez Echenique and Guadalupe Flores.
+As a soloist, she has performed with numerous orchestras at home and abroad, including with the Orquesta Filarmónica de México, Orquesta Sinfónica del IPN (Mexico), Orquesta Filarmónica de Querétaro, Symphonic Orchestra of the Music School Linz, and the Chamber Orchestra with members of the Bruckner Orchestra Linz under the direction of conductors such as Ingo Ingensand, Jesús Medina, Benjamín Juárez Echenique and Guadalupe Flores.

-Career

-Gómez-Tagle’s participation in the International Chopin Piano Competition in Warsaw in 1990 marked the beginning of her European concert activity.
-She has since performed regularly across Europe, Mexico, the United States, and Canada, appearing at festivals and with orchestras under conductors such as Jesús Medina, Guadalupe Flores, Benjamín Juárez, and Ingo Ingensand.